Career Guide

 Situation

-Set the scene — describe the context and background
+Set the scene — describe the context and background.

 Task

-Explain your specific responsibility
+Explain your specific responsibility in that scenario.

 Action